34 Animals That Eat Other Animals With Pictures

 They are known to prey on animals such as rabbits, rats, and birds and can even take down animals that are twice their size.

-Weasels are also known for their persistence when it comes to hunting.
+Weasels are also known for their persistence in hunting.
 They will chase their prey long distances and swim after them if necessary.

 Weasels are also opportunistic hunters, which means they will eat whatever prey is available.